Overview – Health Care

 “And the whole city was gathered around the door.
 And he cured many who were sick with various diseases…”

-Pastoral Reflection by Rev. Susan H. Harrison, Soapstone United Methodist Church, Raleigh
+Pastoral Reflection by Rev. Kelly P. Carpenter, Pastor of Green Street United Methodist Church, Winston-Salem

 Personal Vignette by Stephanie Phillippi, Binkley Memorial Baptist Church

 “When Doug’s neurologist told us he had Amyotrophic Lateral Sclerosis, “Lou Gehrig’s” disease, everything in the exam room became white.
 My mind sped forward while everything else lagged behind in slow motion.
 The room grew smaller.
 I couldn’t breathe.
 No diagnosis could have been more devastating.
 My best friend, my lover, my 36-year old husband and father of our three young sons – then ages 3, 7 and 11 – was going to die.”